 Video and audio clips of previous classes are posted here.

 Both classes are suitable for students and for teachers.
-However, the Wednesday Classes will tend to prioritise the needs of students and the Thursday Classes will tend to prioritise the needs of teachers.
+However, the Wednesday Classes will tend to prioritise the needs of students whilst the Thursday Classes will tend to prioritise the needs of teachers.